temporalio/documentation/docs/application-development-guide.md

 #### Set Workflow Id

 While it is not required, providing your own [Workflow Id](/workflows/#workflow-id) that maps to a business process or business entity identifier is highly recommended.
-Values that can provided include order Id or customer Id.
+Values that can provided include order identifiers or customer identifiers.

 <Tabs
 defaultValue="go"